opennetworkinglab/onos-p4-tutorial/EXERCISE-4.md

 - Complete the `clearSrv6InsertRules`, which is called by the `srv6-clear` CLI command.

 Once you are finished, you should rebuild and reload your app.
 This will also rebuild and republish any changes to your P4 code and the ONOS pipeconf.
+Don't forget to enable your Srv6Component at the top of the file.
 As with previous exercises, you can use the following command to build and reload the app:

 ```